Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Complete oAuth flow

-This method of getting access token is meant for apps that are installed outside of Ecwid App Market, for example: apps that install on a device, apps for mobile devices, CMS plugins, etc. These kinds of apps can also have an app details page, but it will will direct users to app's website, where developer will decide how to handle the installation.
+This method of getting access token is meant for apps that are installed outside of Ecwid App Market, for example: apps that work on a device, apps for mobile devices, CMS plugins, etc. These kinds of apps are also displayed in the App Market, but the oAuth flow will be done on external website, where developer will decide how to handle the installation.

 We recommend using the simplified installation flow from the [Get access token](#get-access-token) section, however if it's not possible, you can use this complete oAuth flow.